IHR – Prison Service and HMPPS HQ employees

 What happens next?

-Providing the employee and Governing Governor have fully completed the APP1 appeal form and included all the relevant documentation, CS HR Casework will send the appeal paperwork to OH Assist who will process it with the Scheme Medical Advisor (HML).
+Providing the employee and Governing Governor have fully completed the APP1 appeal form and included all the relevant documentation, CS HR Casework will send the appeal paperwork to Optima Health who will process it with the Scheme Medical Advisor (HML).

 Any incomplete forms will be returned unactioned.